ARM-software/MDK-Middleware/Documentation/Overview.md

 # MDK-Middleware

 The MDK-Middleware software pack contains components for IPv4 and IPv6 networking, USB Host and Device communication, as well as file system for data storage.
+It is restricted for commercial free-of-charge usage with Arm-based devices.

 ![MDK-Middleware](./MDK-Middleware.png)